asabaylus/react-command-palette/examples/sampleChromeTheme.md

 #### Building a Chrome inspired Command Palette

 A Chrome theme is available in the the _themes_ directory.
-There are three base components that need to be styled, the _trigger_, _react-modal_ and _react-autosuggest_ components.
+There are four base components that need to be styled, _trigger_, _spinner_,  _react-modal_ and _react-autosuggest_ components.
 All three can be styled at once via the `theme` prop.

-For a complete example see: [CodeSandbox](https://codesandbox.io/s/gfx7l)
+For a complete example see this [CodeSandbox](https://codesandbox.io/s/gfx7l)

-For example, to style the CommandPalette create a CSS _className_ that maps your theme's names with their counterpart's key:
+The simplest way to get started is to import the Chrome theme and CSS from the examples directory as follows:

 ```js
 import React from "react";